-AWS Interconnect - Considering the pricing for multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS
+AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 This page has been translated by machine translation.
 View original

 On April 14, 2026, AWS Interconnect - multicloud became GA, with Google Cloud as the first partner, enabling direct connections between AWS and Google Cloud without colocation or VPN.
-The service overview and verification testing are covered in previous entries, so this entry will focus specifically on pricing, comparing it with traditional configurations to determine which pattern to choose.
-Please note that the benefits of AWS Interconnect - multicloud are stable performance and easy direct network connections between multiple clouds, so decisions shouldn't be based solely on pricing.
+For an overview of the service and hands-on verification, please refer to my previous entries.
+In this entry, I'll focus specifically on pricing and consider which pattern to choose by comparing it with conventional configurations.
+Please note that the benefits of AWS Interconnect - multicloud are stable performance and easy direct multicloud network connectivity, so avoid making decisions based solely on pricing.

-- AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!
+- AWS と Google Cloud を直結する AWS Interconnect - multicloud が GA になりました!

 - AWS Interconnect is now generally available, with a new option to simplify last-mile connectivity